-During the occupation of Korea and Manchuria in 1904-1907, the First Bank of Japan exchanged military pay vouchers issued by the Japanese authorities for cash (p.
-57).
-It must be remembered, however, that the pay vouchers were substituted for cash at requisitions and purchases made by the Japanese army.
-They were not contemplated as legal tender sensu stricto, albeit in practice they did play this role.
+During the occupation of Korea and Manchuria in 1904-1907, the First Bank of Japan exchanged military pay vouchers issued by the Japanese authorities for cash.
+13 It must be remembered, however, that the pay vouchers were substituted for cash at requisitions and purchases made by the Japanese army.
+They were not contemplated as legal tender sensu stricto, albeit in practice, they did play this role.

-Issuing mark notes in the Warszawa General Governorate, pursuant to the Regulation of 9 December 1916, the German occupation authorities pledged that:

-The German Reich vouches that the banknotes of the Polish National Loan Association at their withdrawal (§ 16) will be paid for with Reichsmarks at face value. (§ 5 of the Regulation, p.
-47).
-The notes of the Association bore the following inscription:

-The German Government accepts responsibility for the redemption of the notes of the Polish National Loan Association in German marks at face value.
+Issuing mark notes in the Warsaw General Governorate, pursuant to the Regulation of 9 December 1916, the German occupation authorities pledged that: "The German Reich vouches that the banknotes of the Polish National Loan Association at their withdrawal (§ 16) will be paid for with Reichsmarks at face value (§ 5 of the Regulation, p.
+47)."
+The notes of the Association bore the following inscription: "The German Government accepts responsibility for the redemption of the notes of the Polish National Loan Association in German marks at face value.
+Warsaw General Governorate Board" followed by three signatures.
+Between the Regulation and the inscription on notes, there were major dif-